OmarMuhammedAli/OmarMuhammedAli/README.md

 #### 👨🏻‍💻  About Me

-- 🔭 I’m currently working as a backend engineer at [robusta studio](https://github.com/RobustaStudio), Maintaining [Mapillary](https://github.com/facebookincubator/mapillary-python-sdk), and finishing my senior year of Electrical Engineereing at Ain shams Uni
+- 🔭 I’m currently working as a backend engineer
 <!-- -  and [HouseJam](https://github.com/OmarMuhammedAli/HouseJam) -->

-- 💻 I mainly code in **Python and Ruby**

 - 😄 Pronouns: **_he/him_**